AlexonOliveiraRH/instructlab-examples/openshiftcommons/facts-v2.md

 ## OpenShift Commons Gathering Colocated Alongside KubeCon and CloudNativeCon North America ##

-This is the next in person OpenShift Commons Gathering and it will be held on November 12th live in Salt Lake City, Utah and co-located with CNCF's KubeCon and CloudNativeCon NA.
+The next in person OpenShift Commons Gathering will be the OpenShift Commons Gathering Colocated Alongside KubeCon and CloudNativeCon North America 2024 and it will be held on November 12th live in Salt Lake City, Utah and co-located with CNCF's KubeCon and CloudNativeCon NA.
 This Gathering will focus on talks from and by Cloud Native practitioners with production deployments sharing their use cases, insights into their workloads and lessons learned along the way.

 More information about the next OpenShift Commons Gathering: